MorganConrad/ptwd-sveltedemo/README.md

    - framework HTML.
    - good place to put global CSS files (this uses Chota.css for some basic styling)
    - SEO meta tags could go here
-   - there are modules to do SEO for you and place into `%sveltekit.head%`
+     - there are modules to help with SEO via `%sveltekit.head%`

  - **+page.svelte**
    - landing page